infor-design/enterprise/docs/PUBLISH.md

     - (mac) `export GITHUB_ACCESS_TOKEN="<your token here>"`
     - (windows) `set GITHUB_ACCESS_TOKEN="<your token here>"`

+### Make sure you are logged into NPM

+- Verify you are logged into NPM in your terminal to avoid `release-it` dying at the end.

 ## Release

 1. Make sure you have release-it installed (`npm install release-it -g`)